 What Is a Crash Course?

 A Crash Course is a training program that primarily focuses on teaching all the important topics, subjects, as well as chapters within a short period.
 In addition to this, the charges for the crash courses are very low compared to the Full-Term Courses.
 These courses last for a few weeks or months, depending on the type of course.
 For instance, if you are preparing for the NEET or JEE mains examination, and you have only a short period before you appear for the exam.
 Then the crash courses will be very beneficial for you.
 However, to complete a crash course successfully, the candidates must spend most of the time revising and memorizing all the topics included in the course, as there will be only a short time to cover the syllabus.
+The crash course examples are those courses that finish faster than the regular time taken to finish a course.

 What Is a Full Course?